This post has been updated on my website here.Taking in the city from the CN Tower

 I could have spent an entire day at the Aga Khan marveling at the architecture and reading books on Persian folklore in the museum library.
 I am always amazed by the intricacy of middle eastern art and the space is beautiful with a great curation of artifacts and modern Islamic and Persian Art.
 The museum is a little far out of the city but definitely worth the trip.

 I am in love with the water and look for it wherever I go.
 Here I found a quieter corner of Toronto and stood here taking in the sunset, beautiful even in the cold of winter.
 I can imagine coming here often in the summer.

 The interiors of the Trinity Chapel was what drew me to this location.
 There is so much history about the campus grounds and the university felt like another city to explore in itself.
 The campus is best to walk around with a local friend.

 If it’s your first time visiting Toronto I recommend checking out the cityscape and nearby islands from 180 floors up in the sky.
 The view is breathtaking and the CN Tower is next to the Aquarium which makes it a great outing for families and children.

 8. Ripley’s Aquarium

 A minimalistic boutique shop and studio on College Street run by Danielle.
 An inspiring place for the creative.
 The area reminded me so much of New York and here I found familiar brands from Vancouver and a beautiful curation of gifts and souvenirs.
-Queen Street is also a lovely place with shops like Old Faithful, Warby Parker and countless boutiques.
-My favourite concept lifestyle store Mjolk Shop is just a little further away.
+Queen Street is also a lovely place with shops like Old Faithful, Warby Parker, and countless boutiques.
+My favorite concept lifestyle store Mjolk Shop is just a little further away.